Cefaclor

 Medicinal Benefits

 Cefaclor contains Cefaclor, a broad-spectrum antibiotic that acts against both aerobic (grow in the presence of oxygen) and anaerobic (grow in the absence of oxygen) gram-negative and gram-positive bacteria.
-It is used in the treatment of several bacterial infections of the urinary tract, respiratory tract, ears, nose, throat, skin, and soft tissue.
+It is used to treat bacterial infections, such as pneumonia (an infection of the lung tissue), bronchitis, throat infections including pharyngitis and tonsillitis, otitis media (middle ear infections), sinusitis (an infection of the sinuses), skin and soft tissue infections, as well as bladder and kidney infections.
 Cefaclor interferes with the formation of the bacterial cell wall (a protective covering) necessary for their survival.
-Thereby damages the bacterial cell wall and kills bacteria.
+Thus, it damages the bacterial cell wall and kills the bacteria.

 Directions for Use